couchbaselabs/node-ottoman/vuepress/guides/document.md

 ## Updating

 Ottoman documents track changes.
-You can modify a document using vanilla JavaScript assignments and Ottoman will convert it into Couchbase update operators.
+You can modify a document using vanilla JavaScript assignments and Ottoman will convert it into Couchbase update operations.

 ```javascript
 doc.name = 'foo';